Home » Chocolate » Chocolate Pudding Graves

 Chocolate Pudding Graves

 Are you looking for something eerie and fun to make this Halloween?
-These to die for, no-bake chocolate pudding graves are easy to make and great for the kids to get involved!
+These to-die-for, no-bake chocolate pudding graves are easy to make and great for the kids to get involved!
+It's the perfect Halloween dessert!

-It’s a simple, fun (and a silky smooth) chocolate pudding that’s spooky and delicious!
+Here’s a simple, fun (and silky smooth) chocolate pudding that’s spooky and delicious!
 The pudding is topped with chocolate wafer crumbs that create the perfect ‘dirt’ pile, then they are topped with chocolate gravestones and candy worms!
-No kid can resist this Halloween treat!
+No kid can resist this treat, perfect for a Halloween party!

-Whether you are a kid or not, Halloween is such a fun time to get creative, let the imagination flow and get into the spirit!
-You can use this dessert as inspiration to pair with your Halloween theme or keep them just as the pudding graves.
+Whether you are a kid or not, Halloween is so much fun to get creative, make spooky treats, let the imagination flow and get into the spirit!
+You can use this festive dessert as inspiration to pair with your themed Halloween parties or keep them just as pudding graves.
+With just a touch of extra effort in sparking your creativity, this simple dessert can turn into loads of fun for everyone!

 Ingredients